 Please see the following link to read the full case study.

 Devon County Council is supporting University of Exeter’s efforts to increase the number of graduates staying the area.
-The University launched the ‘Graduate Business Partnership’ programme to promote graduate career opportunities in the South West.
-The purpose of the campaign is to highlight graduate opportunities in the area and provide local labour market information.
+The University ‘Graduate Business Partnership’ scheme brings together the best of South West businesses with talented bright graduates.
 Read more about Graduate Business Partnerships on the University of Exeter website.